JosephKalash/firebase-admin-python/README.md

 # Clock Skew issue:
 Now you can pass clock_skew (in seconds) to verify_id_token method when verify id token to take in account the time skew between Firebase time and server time.
+# update:
+the issue has been fixed in the original repo

 ```python
 decoded_token = auth.verify_id_token(id_token, clock_skew=60) # 60 sec
 ```